JMX Custom Statistics

 Extending Monitoring with Custom JMX Statistics

-This capability is particularly useful for surfacing application-specific counters—such as the number of processed records by status, the frequency of specific business events, or the duration of key operations.
-Developers can integrate these probes into their logical unit (LU) code using the statsCount and statsDuration methods provided by the Fabric API.
+This capability is particularly useful for surfacing application-specific counters — such as the number of processed records by status, the frequency of specific business events, or the duration of key operations.
+Developers can integrate these probes into their Logical Unit (LU) code using the statsCount and statsDuration methods provided by the Fabric API.

 Fabric Statistics APIs